dominickpastore/ruddr/docs/howitworks.rst

 notifiers available to suit the needs of each environment.

-For example, if your router is assigned a public, globally-routable IP address by your ISP, the timed notifier can just check the current IP address on your WAN interface periodically.
+For example, if your router is assigned a public, globally-routable IP address by your ISP, the iface notifier can just check the current IP address on your WAN interface periodically.

 However, if Ruddr is running on a host inside your LAN, behind NAT, you can use